bhagyashri2133/project2/README.md

-Dataset file is more than 25 MB from zip file anyone access the dataset.
+Dataset file is more than 25 MB in zip file dataset is available